gotenigo/eCommerceApplication/README.md

 # eCommerce Application - Spring Security + JWT

 In this project, I will be demonstrating the security and DevOps skills by completing an eCommerce application.
-My goal will be to take add proper authentication/Authorisation  via JWT controls so users can only access their data, and that data can only be accessed in a secure way.
+My goal will be to add a proper authentication/Authorisation  via JWT controls so users can only access their data, and that data can only be accessed in a secure way.

 ## Project Template
 The template is written in Java using Spring Boot, Hibernate ORM, and the H2 database.